Dexit911/ChatExam/Vulns.md

 - No auth check for create_exam api, anyone can create an exam.
 - Creates the exam for the sessions teacher_id but if this session is null it will still create it AND for EVERY TEACHER.

+# I think I solved most of the functions used in routes - Dex

 ### Information Disclosure